 The program educational objectives describe what graduates are expected to attain within a few years of graduation utilizing the knowledge gained from their academic program.
-The educational objectives for the Bachelor of Science in Electrical Engineering are:
+The educational objectives for the Electrical Engineering BS are:

 - Some graduates will pursue advanced degrees.